 Using the right seal is critical in maintaining safe and efficient operations.

 IMAGE 1: Expanded PTFE filled with graphite braided packing.
-This packing is made from expanded PTFE yarns with encapsulated particles of pure hgaphite and a high-temperature break-in lubricant.
+This packing is made from expanded PTFE yarns with encapsulated particles of pure graphite and a high-temperature break-in lubricant.
 It is ideal for pumps and other rotative equipment with higher surface speeds and temperatures than those that can be typically handled by pure PTFE packing styles.
 (Images courtesy of Teadit)

-IMAGE 2: Braided from continuous aramid filaments and treated with PTFE suspensoid and siliconbased lubrication, the aramid filaments confer excellent mechanical strength and durability, making the packing style suitable for high-pressure and abrasive service.
+IMAGE 2: Braided from continuous aramid filaments and treated with PTFE suspensoid and silicon-based lubrication, the aramid filaments confer excellent mechanical strength and durability, making the packing style suitable for high-pressure and abrasive service.

 In the vast array of industrial processes, pumps serve as a vital asset, propelling fluids through pipelines, systems and machinery.
 The efficiency and reliability of these pumps are often contingent upon selecting the right seals.